Nixhazel/BUS-TICKETING/README.md

 ## Usage

-1. Start the development server:

-npm run dev
+1. Start the development server:/n npm run dev

-to start watching with tsc
+to start watching with tsc:/n npm start

-npm start

 in another terminal